|

 Rev. Burton Harger

-"It's interesting to view the correlation that "Jesus First" uses from
+"It's interesting to view the correlation that "Jesus First"

 Matthew 20 by trying to place Dr Kuhn and the small political group into